drrn012/ecomproject/README.md

 5. **User Experience Enhancements**: After successfully adding a product, I ensured that the input fields in the modal are cleared for the next entry, and I provided visual feedback to the user regarding the success or failure of their submission.

 This implementation allows for a smooth and interactive experience when adding products to the application, leveraging the power of AJAX and JavaScript.

+# Assignment 7
+# E-Commerce App

+## Description
+This application is designed as part of the Basic Elements of Flutter assignment.
+It features three buttons for viewing products, adding products, and logging out, complete with Snackbar notifications.

+## Explanation of Widgets
+- **Stateless Widgets**: Widgets that do not maintain any state.
+They are immutable, meaning their properties cannot change after they are built.
+Example: `Icon`, `Text`, `ElevatedButton`.
+- **Stateful Widgets**: Widgets that can change their state during their lifecycle.
+They are mutable and can be redrawn based on state changes.
+Example: `Form`, `TextField`, and custom widgets that manage their own state.

+### Widgets Used
+- `MaterialApp`: Sets up the application.
+- `Scaffold`: Provides a structure for the app with an AppBar and body.
+- `ElevatedButton`: Represents a button that can be pressed.
+- `SnackBar`: Displays messages at the bottom of the screen.
+- `Column`: Arranges widgets vertically.

+## Use-case for `setState()`
+The `setState()` method is used in stateful widgets to notify Flutter that the state has changed and that the widget needs to be rebuilt.
+It affects any variables that are part of the widget's state.
+For example, if you had a counter, calling `setState()` would update the UI to reflect the new value of the counter.

+## Difference between `const` and `final`
+- **const**: Used to declare compile-time constants.
+The value must be known at compile time and cannot change.
+- **final**: Used to declare a variable that can only be set once.
+The value can be set at runtime but cannot be reassigned after that.

+## Implementation Steps
+1. Created a new Flutter application.
+2. Designed a home screen with an AppBar and centered buttons.
+3. Implemented three buttons with icons and Snackbar messages.
+4. Customized the button colors for better user experience.
+5. Tested the application to ensure buttons display correct messages.

+## GitHub Repository
+Ensure you add your repository link here after pushing your code.